gregscharf/RTFM-Redox/README.md

 The goal of this project is to create an easier to use and updated replacement for [RTFM](https://github.com/leostat/rtfm) or something to run in the terminal that works like [Rev Shells](https://revshells.com/) or the [HackTools](https://addons.mozilla.org/en-US/firefox/addon/hacktools/) browser plugin.
 This started as a project to help improve my proficiency with Rust.
 I'm still new to it so I'm sure there are some poor Rust coding practices but I will be refactoring the code as I go.
 I'm currently using the sqlite database that [RTFM](https://github.com/leostat/rtfm) uses but that needs some updating and new syntax needs to be added since that hasn't been touched in almost 6 years.

 ## Working Features
-- **note** On kali the backspace/delete key requires Ctrl+Backspace/Delete to delete previous typed characters in terminal.
+- **note** Sometimes on kali the backspace/delete key requires Ctrl+Backspace/Delete to delete previous typed characters in terminal.
+And in some cases Ctrl+h stops working so I've added a 'hist' command for when that occurs until I figure out some of the intermittent key stroke issues.
 - Ctrl+r to dynamically search the RTFM database for commands as you type and display those in a selectable list.
 Works similarly to using Ctrl+r to search through terminal history.
 - Ctrl+h to display a history of previously selected commands from the current session in a selectable list.
 - up/down arrow keys to highlight a command from the current search or from the history.
 Pressing return copies that command to the clipboard.